anna-podhajska/Business-Travel/README.md

 - create reports on spendings on particular billing method/cc/travel agency etc
 - create reports based on payment date and billing details, for example all weekly charges to single cc

-## As environmental or eecurity functions I want:
+## As environmental and security functions I want:
 - see location of all travelling people at defined time
 - be able to estimate the miles flown in order to estimate CO2 emissions